Logo Design Psychology: Fonts, Colours & Shapes

 Coca-Cola has used Spencerian script since 1885

-According to The Guardian newspaper, The Coca-Cola Company uses this lettering developed by American designer Frank Robinson over 130 years ago.
+According to The Guardian newspaper, The Coca-Cola Company has used this lettering developed by American designer Frank Robinson over 130 years ago.

 The phrase' logo design' appears nowhere on the company website.
-Still, Coca-Cola describes its logotype as Spencerian script – an elegant typeface inspired by steel nibs used around 1850 by American signwriters.
+Still, Coca-Cola describes its logotype as Spencerian script – an elegant typeface inspired by the steel nibs used by American signwriters around 1850.

 It became one of America's most popular handwriting styles until typewriters overtook pens around 1890.